 Anhidrosis, a compromised ability to sweat, in the face of exercise or high ambient temperatures is a potentially dangerous condition for horses.
 Working horses thermoregulate (maintain a consistent body temperature) primarily through sweating.
-The lose 65-70% via the respiratory tract, so the inability to sweat can have a tremendous effect on these regulatory mechanisms.
+They lose 65-70% of body heat via sweating, so the inability to sweat can have a tremendous effect on these regulatory mechanisms.
 Environmental humidity reduces sweat evaporation and further magnifies sweating inabilities.

 Anhidrosis is widespread in the hot and humid regions of the southeastern United States and the Gulf states, but it is also widely reported elsewhere during the summer and particularly during heat waves.
 Studies have revealed no age, sex, breed or color predisposition.
 Both “native” and imported horses can be affected.
 Horses gain no protective effect from being born into hot climates where anhidrosis is common.